 Known by many common names including “no-see-ums”, “punkies” and “five-O’s”, depending on the region of the country you are visiting, biting midges and biting flies can be extremely annoying especially in the Colorado region.
 Although they are not known to transmit human-related diseases, there are animal-related diseases that are spread by biting midges of which Blue Tongue virus in livestock is likely of the greatest importance.

 Adult biting midges inflict a burning sensation and can cause a wide variety of reactions in humans ranging from a small reddish welt to allergic reactions resulting in severe itching at the site of the bite.
 When not engorged with blood, biting midges are typically grayish in color.
 Wings contain dark patterns giving them a grayish appearance as well.
-Their mouth parts contain four miniscule blade-like structures that lacerate skin creating the burning pain felt during bites.
+Their mouthparts contain four minuscule blade-like structures that lacerate skin creating the burning pain felt during bites.

 Larval development can be completed in as few as two weeks or may last as long as a year or more.
-Appearance of larvae will vary depending on the species and can resemble a worm or caterpillar-like body.
+The appearance of larvae will vary depending on the species and can resemble a worm or caterpillar-like body.
 Following the larval stage, pupae are formed and adults emerge in 2-3 days.
 Typically, adults live for an average of two to seven weeks.
 It is estimated that two to three generations of biting midges are produced annually with last stage larvae overwintering in order to pupate the following spring or early summer.

 In general, the control of biting midges in both the larval and adult stages is difficult due to their small size.
-Thorough sealing of the structure and installing fine mesh designed for prevention of midges on window screens may assist in decreasing activity.
+Thorough sealing of the structure and installing fine mesh designed for the prevention of midges on window screens may assist in decreasing activity.